18F/health-tracking-course/collections/_rubric/id-high-3a.md

 | 404 | 1010 | Montoya | ... | ... | ... |
 | ... | ... | ... | ... | ... | ... |

 By arranging data into multiple tables, we keep separate things separate.
 This often means that we have to use information from one table to look things up in another.
-This is just like a budget spreadsheet document with multiple tabs; you keep one kind of data in one tab, and different data in another.
+This is just like a budget spreadsheet  with multiple tabs; you keep one kind of data in one tab, and different data in another.
 You bring it all together by linking it row-by-row, or doing VLOOKUPs, and so on.

 Fundamentally, this is how every table in a database is organized.
 Each column defines the kind (or type) of data that it holds.
 Each row is a sequence of entries that match the kinds of data defined by the columns.
 Most rows contain a unique identifier.
 And, finally, a database is typically made up of many tables.

 ## Questions about Databases

 This slightly more applied example might help you appreciate the complexity of the data that is being managed by these systems.
-Unfortunateley, if this data is organized and managed poorly, it becomes an excuse for lock-in.
+Unfortunately, if this data is organized and managed poorly, it becomes an excuse for lock-in.
 "Lock-in," in this case, can stem from intentional choices, or it can be the result of poor data management over a long period of time.
 Your job, as State Officer, M.D., is to begin asking questions and helping guide your state to a place where this data is *not* managed poorly.
 Instead, we want data that is well-organized, stored in free and open source systems, and managed such that we can backup, migrate, and manage the data in reliable and repeatable ways.

 We asked a few questions about bits and bytes earlier.
 You can now ask a few other questions that start to target the databases themselves.